sana-shrikant/redis-proxy/README.md

 Process Approach:
 First, I spent a couple of hours reading the specification & installing & importing the necessary libraries to begin implementing a solution.
 Then, I took another hour to familiarize myself with the concepts of routes, endpoints, & how Flask could work with the cache & database.
 After this, I spent an hour or so to look into the cachetools library - since it's a Python module, it made sense to use this library.
 Next, I used an LRU cache, and then reimplemented the cache using a TTL cache to satisfy the global expiry requirement, because the TTL cache is built upon the LRU cache.
 For the total project, I spent between 8-10 hours to complete it - including research, implementation, debugging, & testing.

-A list of reqs I didn't implement / why : N/A
+A list of reqs I didn't implement / why : I wasn't able to finish implementing the bonus requirements due to a lack of time.
+However, I did spend some time looking into the paralle concurrent processing one - for this, I would implement it using the concurrent.futures module from Python.
+I would modify my route handler for the get_data function to control access to concurrent processing using semaphores, & configure a maximum number of concurrent clients.

 Here are some sources I found helpful when implementing this project: